Essay Club 1: Madeline Brewer on the Social and Collaborative Turns

 6pm

-Madeline will discuss her path to working as Manager of Public Programs & Education at the IMA, her curatorial and regional experience, and share examples of ‘good’ and ‘bad’ collaborative projects she has worked on.
-She will also give an overview of Essay Club — what to expect and key dates for the rest of the year.
+Brewer will discuss her path to working as Manager of Public Programs and Education at the IMA, her curatorial and regional experience, and share examples of ‘good’ and ‘bad’ collaborative projects she has worked on.
+She will also give an overview of Essay Club—key dates for the rest of the year and what to expect.
 Don’t miss it.
+Join us for pizza and cold drinks.
+Everyone is welcome, but space is limited.
+Registration is essential.
+We will email you the essays upon registration.

 -